DanielMFernandes/CCNA_Course_Notes/Course_Notes/AI_and_Machine_Learning.md

 # 59-2.
 AI AND MACHINE LEARNING:

+WHAT IS AI?

-Artificial intelligence (AI)
-Uses computers to simulate intelligence, allowing them to exhibit behaviors typically associated with humans, such as recognizing patterns, learning, making decisions, and solving problems.
+- Artificial intelligence (AI) uses computers to simulate intelligence, allowing them to exhibit behaviors typically associated with humans, such as recognizing patterns, learning, making decisions, and solving problems.

-Although ChatGPT is on everyone’s mind these days, the field of AI is much wider.
 Some examples:

-Virtual assistants: Siri, Alexa, Google Assistant Recommendation systems: Netflix, YouTube, Amazon product recommendations Self-driving cars and robotics: Tesla FSD, Waymo
+- Virtual assistants: Siri, Alexa, Google Assistant

+- Recommendation systems: Netflix, YouTube, Amazon product recommendations

+- Self-driving cars and robotics: Tesla FSD, Waymo

-Chatbots: ChatGPT, virtual concierges
+- Chatbots: ChatGPT, virtual concierges

-Game play and analysis: Stockfish (Chess), AlphaGo (Go) …and many more!
+- Game play and analysis: Stockfish (Chess), AlphaGo (Go)

-AI is growing in importance, driven by increased computing power, availability of big data, and breakthroughs in AI research (i.e., the AI boom since ChatGPT’s release).
+- AI is growing in importance, driven by increased computing power, availability of big data, and breakthroughs in AI research (i.e., the AI boom since ChatGPT’s release).

+---

 Machine learning (ML)
 A subset of AI that focuses on enabling computers to learn from data and improve without the need for explicit programming.